jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `max-routes` attribute of the `ranked` `affinity` resource of the `infinispan-session-management` resource of the `distributable-web` subsystem
 Can you get the max-routes attribute of the myRanked ranked myAffinity affinity resource of the myInfinispanSessionManagement infinispan-session-management resource of the distributable-web subsystem ?
 Can you get the max routes attribute of the myRanked ranked myAffinity affinity resource of the myInfinispanSessionManagement infinispan session management resource of the distributable web subsystem ?
+## syntax of the operation to get the `mail` subsystem
+Can you get the mail subsystem?
+Can you get the mail?
+Can you retrieve all the attributes of the mail subsystem?
 ## syntax of the operation to get a `mail-session` resource of the `mail` subsystem
 Can you get all the mail-session resource of the mail subsystem?
 Can you get all the mail-session resource of the mail subsystems?